 - Arrange a nice spot with enough space around it.
 Many asanas (postures) involve contracting and stretching your muscles in order to become stronger and more flexible.
 Make sure to have enough space around your mat so that you can move freely.

 - Make room in your agenda.
 It often works well to take a lesson at one (or more) fixed times a week.
-When yoga becomes a part of your routine, you become more accustomed to it.
+When yoga becomes a part of your weekly routine, you become more accustomed to it.
 It will then remain a priority for yours.
-It will also encourage a more consistent practice, which will feel if your mind and body.

 - Listen carefully to your body.
 Find out which style of yoga you like and which teacher appeals to you.
 Figure out what feels right and go with it.